vinipsmaker/gsoc2014-boost/README.md

 be done, of course.
 Another reason to limit the scope a little was to focus on Boost quality work.
 Possibly more will be delivered.

+I could write a more detailed timeline, but then more errors about its accuracy would likely to arise.
+And several projects require an extremely detailed timeline to test the domain's knowledge of the candidate, but I have been working on several projects related to this area and such overly detailed timeline won't be necessary.

 ### Before mid-term evaluation (2014-06-27)

 * Prepare a Boost-compatible build system for the library.